New Media

 Content

-Any form of contemporary arts practice co-creates and responds to its time and environment, in which artistic products, events and processes regularly appear as “new”; these “new” forms are innovative, (co-)creative and freshly critical.
+Any form of contemporary arts practice co-creates and responds to its time and environment, in which artistic products, events and processes regularly appear as “new”; these “new” forms are innovative, (co-)creative and may be critical in terms of reflecting their own medium.
 One can use or create the contents of so-called “new media” only with the help of contemporary computer technologies; yet man himself, a highly connected being of diverse communities, remains the key factor in new technology interactions.
-The cycles of (re)invention and (re)creation in man’s use of information-communication devices and protocols open up the most fruitful fields of modern times, as reflected both in the intimately personal and in mass and social arts and productions.
+The cycles of (re)invention and (re)creation in man’s use of information-communication devices and protocols open up the most fruitful creative fields of modern times, as reflected both in the intimately personal and in mass and social arts and productions.

-This course, the first of three installments of the New media module, is intended for Slovenistics students who would like to gain familiarity with and exposure to computer techniques and technologies, mobile technologies, the internet, various modes of the digital processing of words, images, sounds and movement for the purpose of better theoretical understanding of creative and artistic expression within digitally supported premises such as installations (galleries, exhibitions) or performative contexts (stage, events).
+This course, otherwise also acting as the first of three annual cycles of the undergraduate programme Digital Arts and Practices (School of Arts, University of Nova Gorica) is intended for students of diverse fields across the humanities who would like to gain familiarity with and exposure to computer techniques and technologies, mobile technologies, the internet, various creative modes of the digital processing words, images, sounds and movement, all this for the purpose of better theoretical understanding of creative and artistic expression within digitally supported premises such as installations (galleries, exhibitions) or performative contexts (stage, events), web and virtual environments, internet of things, artificial inteligence, big data, robotics etc.

-Considering the various possibilites existing in inter-media or new-media artistic practice and opened up by the melting process on digital platforms, the module offers preliminary knowledge and skills for potential work in the creative industries and other innovative branches of media production in both institutional and public spaces, and, last but not least, in private, corporate, or business contexts.
+Considering the various possibilites existing in inter-media or new-media artistic practice on digital platforms and their tools, the course offers preliminary knowledge and skills for potential work in the artistic context as well as in creative industries and other innovative branches of media production in both institutional and public spaces, and, last but not least, in private, corporate, or business contexts.

 Intended learning outcomes